joeatodd/HiDEM/README.md

 ### Other Files ###

-ave*.f - these compute averages of something
+ave*.f - these compute averages of various outputs

-*.job - job scripts for torque
+*.job - job scripts for PBS

 compile_*.sh - compilation scripts